vkay0725/checkers-online/README.md

-# checkers-online
+# 🕹️ Checkers-Online
-online checkers game with dns adblocker and smtp email summary
+**An online multiplayer checkers game integrated with a DNS Adblocker and SMTP email summary reporting.**

+---

+Let me know if you'd like a feature list, architecture diagram, or usage instructions included right after this!

 Sure!
 Here's your content properly formatted for a `README.md` file using Markdown syntax, with clean sections and code blocks: